 If you are a CD collector, you will have to travel to the end of the CD numbers (CD 1190) and visit San Jose, California to even get a whiff of a Fisher "pancake" insulator.
-This was a custom order by the Detroit Electrical Works to insulate an underground power rail for the San Jose Fisher Electric Road (1887-1888), one of the first electrical trolley systems in California.
+This was a custom order by the Detroit Electrical Works to insulate an underground power rail for the San Jose Fisher Electric Road (1887-1889), one of the first electric streetcar systems in California.
 The Fisher Road was a spectacular failure as the contact mechanism would regularly break the insulators and this underground power rail design was likely never attempted again.

-These pancake Fisher insulators were not used in the Highland Park, MI Fisher Road as my research indicates that the power rail was located above ground or at grade in Highland Park system.
+These pancake Fisher insulators were not used in the Highland Park, MI Fisher Road as my research indicates that the power rail was located above ground or at grade in the Highland Park system.
 The pancake Fishers have been known since the early days of the insulator hobby (See CJOW July 1973, Old Bottle Magazine Sept.
-1973, and Crossarms (unknown date)), but have never been popularized because of their limited numbers, very limited geography and the fact that they are non-pintype insulators that have only recently appear in the price guide (one of the very late McDougald additions).
-All known examples have been dug by local bottle diggers and other local relic hunters and have all pretty much stayed in California collections, except for the notable exception of the Gerald & Esta Brown's pancake Fishers which I believe were repatriated to California when the Brown's collection was sold.
+1973, and Crossarms Sept.
+1973), but have never been popularized because of their limited numbers, very limited geography and the fact that they are non-pintype insulators that have only recently appear in the price guide (McDougald 2007 edition).
+All known examples have been dug by local bottle diggers and other local relic hunters and have all pretty much stayed in California collections, except for the notable exception of the Gerald & Esta Brown's pancake Fisher which I believe was repatriated to California when the Brown's collection was sold.

 Until the 2011 National, and to the best of my knowledge, all known examples and specimens of the pancake Fisher were held by four California-based collectors and a 2002 eBay auction that was won by a Sante Fe, MO collector (See [id=316171832] ).
 A mint condition pancake Fisher was also observed in the Bolack Collection during the 2014 Farmington National.
 Tommy does not recall when he acquired the Fisher.